huukhai249/1D-Thermal-Solver/README.md

 # 1D-Thermal-Solver
-This is 1D thermal solver using C++code based on finite volume method.
+This is a 1D thermal solver using C++ code based on the finite volume method.